diploi/odoo-template/README.md

-Run Odoo 16 - Open source ERP and CRM on Diploi
+Run Odoo - Open source ERP and CRM on Diploi

-Includes an internal PostgreSQL database.
+Template runs Odoo version 16 plus a PostgreSQL 14.1 database.

 - 💻 [Odoo](https://www.odoo.com/)
 - 💿 [PostgreSQL](https://www.postgresql.org)

 ## Odoo

-Odoo version 16 docker file plus diploi customizations.
+Based on Odoo version 16 docker with minor Diploi customizations.

-Login to Odoo with user `admin`, an initial password is generated for every project.
-In Diploi, see project options.
+Login to Odoo with user `admin`.
+An initial password is generated for every project.
+To find password, open Diploi project and check project options.

-There separate ssh logins for users `odoo` and `root`.
+For the Odoo container there are separate ssh logins for users `odoo` and `root`.
+For security reasons there is no `sudo` from odoo to root.
+However it is possible to restart odoo using command `supervistoctl restart odoo`

 Custom modules are linked to git repository, hosted at `/mnt/extra-addons`.
 This folder is persisted in the development version and non-persisted for staging and development.